tiffrobo/exchange-new/README.md

 Inside `DSX_HOME` there must be two sub folders:

-* `submissions/` - the directory in which form csvs should be stored.
+* `submissions/` - the directory in which form txts should be stored.
 * `gnupg/` - the gnupg home directory that stores the public key.
 This directory should also be configured with a gnupg keyring containing the public DSX key.